hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 </figure>

 The general formulation of skip connection that we provided earlier, captures the idea of skip connections very well.
-As you might have expected, however, there are plenty of variations on the exact formulation (which are illustrated in figure&nbsp;3).
+As you might have expected, however, there are plenty of variations on the exact formulation (a few of which are illustrated in figure&nbsp;3).
+Strictly speaking, even [He et al., (2016a)](#he16resnet) do not strictly adhere to their own formulation because they use an activation function on what we denoted as $\boldsymbol{y}$ ([He et al., 2016](#he16preresnet)).
-E.g., in DenseNet ([G. Huang et al., 2017](#huang17densenet)), the skip connection is concatenated with the output of the non-linear transformation $f$ instead of aggregated by means of a sum.
+E.g., in DenseNet ([G. Huang et al., 2017](#huang17densenet)), the outputs of the skip and residual connections is concatenated instead of aggregated by means of a sum.
 This retains more of the information for subsequent layers.
 Other variants of skip-connections make use of masks to select which information is passed on.
 Highway networks ([Srivasta et al., 2015](#srivasta15highway)) make use of a gating mechanism similar to that in Long Short-Term Memory (LSTM) ([Hochreiter et al., 1997](#hochreiter97lstm)).
-These gates enable the network to learn how information from the skip connection is to be combined with the outputs of the non-linear transformation.
+These gates enable the network to learn how information from the skip connection is to be combined with that of the residual branch.
-Similarly, in transformers ([Vaswani et al., 2017](#vaswani17attention)), the non-linear transformation is discarded alltogether.
+Similarly, transformers ([Vaswani et al., 2017](#vaswani17attention)) could be interpreted as a highway network without the residual branch.
-Instead, a non-linear attention mask is computed to choose which skip-connections are to be used to produce activations.
+Additionally, the gate of the skip connection is replaced by a more complex attention mask.

 ### Moment Control